-Two weeks ago, on December 2, Spanish athlete Iván Fernández Anaya was competing in a cross-country race in Burlada, Navarre.
+On December 2, 2012 the Spanish athlete Iván Fernández Anaya was competing in a cross-country race in Burlada, Navarre, in northern Spain.
 He was running second, some distance behind race leader Abel Mutai – bronze medalist in the 3,000-meter steeplechase at the London Olympics.
 As they entered the finishing straight, he saw the Kenyan runner – the certain winner of the race – mistakenly pull up about 10 meters before the finish, thinking he had already crossed the line.

 Fernández Anaya quickly caught up with him, but instead of exploiting Mutai’s mistake to speed past and claim an unlikely victory, he stayed behind and, using gestures, guided the Kenyan to the line and let him cross first.

-“I didn’t deserve to win it,” says 24-year-old Fernández Anaya.
+“I didn’t deserve to win it,” said 24-year-old Fernández Anaya afterwards.
 “I did what I had to do.
 He was the rightful winner.
 He created a gap that I couldn’t have closed if he hadn’t made a mistake.
 As soon as I saw he was stopping, I knew I wasn’t going to pass him.”

 “It was a very good gesture of honesty,” says Fiz.
 “A gesture of the kind that isn’t made any more.
 Or rather, of the kind that has never been made.
 A gesture that I myself wouldn’t have made.
 I certainly would have taken advantage of it to win.”